Virtual colonoscopy

 - Water

-Keep taking your medicines unless your health care provider tells you otherwise.
+Keep taking your medicines unless your provider tells you otherwise.

-You will need to ask your provider if you need to stop taking iron pills or liquids a few days before the test, unless your provider tells you it is OK to continue.
+You will need to stop taking iron pills or liquids a few days before the test, unless your provider tells you it is OK to continue.
 Iron can make your stool dark black.
 This makes it harder for the radiologist to view inside your bowel.

 How the Test will Feel